jim-steerforth/cli-linux/pages/02.connecting-to-your-cloud-server/chapter.md

     category: docs
 ---

-### Chapter Number
+### Chapter 2

 # Connect with SSH

-This chapter shows you how to connecgt with SSH.
+This chapter shows you how to connect to your remote server with SSH.